ShuguangSun/ess-r-insert-obj/README.md

 # ess-r-insert-obj

-Utilities to help inserting variable (column) names or values in ESS-R
+Utilities to help inserting variable (column) names or values in ESS-R.

+ESS-R has it own completing system, e.g., `ess-r-complete-object-name` and `ess-r-get-rcompletions`.
+For example, if `dt` is a data.frame, after the `$` (`dt$|`), the completing list of variables in the data.frame will be prompted.

+However, if we works with tidyverse, the completing system is not so helpful.
+This package provide the utilities to help completing names of data frame or variable values in a semi-automatic way.

 ## Installation